 THE ARMADILLO VAULT

 The Armadillo Vault was constructed specifically to showcase the engineering behind building with no ‘glue’.
-Constructed by ETH Zurich researchers for the Venice Biennale exhibition, this beautiful structure is built from slabs of limestone, held together solely through compression.
+Constructed by ETH Zurich researchers for the Venice Biennale exhibition in 2016, this beautiful structure is built from slabs of limestone, held together solely through compression.

 Some of these beautiful limestone slabs are as large as 16 metres long and only 5 centimetres thick.
 If we compare this to an eggshell, it is half the thickness proportionally, which makes this an even more interesting piece of engineering.